|heninen.net||Suomi | Русский|

 During 1939-1940 Winter War Aunus was a part of gunboats flotilla, commanded by Lieutenant-captain T.Asikainen.
 There were no active navy operations were during the Winter war.
 Main tasks of flotilla were artillery attacks on Soviet troops, that moved forward along the northen coast of Ladoga lake, and setting minebanks along the coastline.
 For example, during the night from Desember 6th to 7th 1939 Aunus under command of Lieutenant Torsti Helikari set 16 mines near Vuaratsu Island.

 By the New Year the Ladoga Lake had frozen.
 According to the March 12th 1940 Moscow Peace Treaty Ladoga Lake became Soviet internal waters.
-All Ladoga flotilla vessels were left to the USSR.
+All Ladoga flotilla vessels were left for the USSR.